-His main surgical interest is fertility-sparing surgery and his research interest is the development of uterine transplantation, both from live and brain-dead donors.
+His main surgical interest is fertility-sparing surgery and his research interest is the development of uterine transplantation, both from live and deceased donors.
 He is the Chairman of Womb Transplant UK Charity and leader of this research team.
 He is an Honorary Consultant in Transplantation Surgery at the University of Oxford hospitals.
 He is also involved with research related to endometrial transplantation, endometrial stem cell research and novel treatments for vulval cancers.

-With respect to books for the medical profession he is First Editor of an Atlas of Gynaecological Oncology (4 editions) and of eight other post-graduate medical textbooks.
+With respect to books for the medical profession he is First Editor of an Atlas of Gynaecological Oncology (4 editions) and first author of eight other post-graduate medical textbooks.
 He has over 200 peer reviewed publications as well as numerous reviews and articles.

-He has four children who he loves dearly and spends his time between London, where he lives on a house boat, and Scotland, where he lives at the south end of an island, in the middle of nowhere.
+He has four children whom he loves dearly and spends his time between London, where he lives on a house boat, and Scotland, where he lives at the south end of an island, in the middle of nowhere.